adamiturabi/hava-dig/README.md

 @bd'
 ```

 For foreign borrowings, Hava does not show a new root but we do if the root letters are different than the preceding root.
-Root letters for foreign words are triliteral.
+Root letters for foreign words are usually triliteral, unless they conform to Arabic word patterns in which case they may have more than 3 letters.

 Sometimes Hava will add a new root unalphabetically.
 For example, `bydr` directly after `bdr`.
 In this case we won't enter a new root.
 Instead use the `.<new-root>` format if you need to use a numeric word code.